Surface states and finite size effects in triple-fold semimetals: Summary

 \section{Summary}

-We analytically studied topological surface states in 3D triple-fold semimetals in the two-node continuum model, and addressed the finite-size effects in a continuum model of a doubly degenerate triple-fold semimetal.
+We analytically studied topological surface states in 3D triple-fold semimetals in a two-node continuum model, and addressed the finite-size effects in a continuum model of a doubly degenerate triple-fold semimetal.

 It was found that the matching of wavefunctions at the semimetal-vacuum interface is peculiar for triple-fold semimetals in view of the presence of a flat band.
 In particular, we showed that only two out of three wavefunction components should be matched at the interface.
-Heuristically, this result can be inferred by requiring that the current normal to the interface vanishes because it involves only two out of three components of the wave functions.
-The same conclusion can be reached by including a weak dispersion for the flat band.
+Heuristically, this result follows from the vanishing normal component of the electric current because it involves only two out of three components of the wave functions.
+The same conclusion was reached by including a weak dispersion for the flat band.

 In agreement with the topological charge arguments, we found that there exist two Fermi arcs per triple-fold node.
 While one Fermi arc connects two nodes, the other radiates away and is reminiscent of the long Fermi arc spanning the whole Brillouin zone observed in CoSi~\cite{Takane-Sato:2019, Rao-Ding:2019, Sanchez-Hasan:2018}, see Fig.~\ref{orc}.